NitinJSanket/prg_prgeye/README.md

   - [ ] Odometry Data for 5 sequences using Vicon
   - [ ] KF for fusion for odom

+- How are Model Sizes Computed?
+(From Num. params or file size)?

 ## Hardware